Tél: 0086-15907552669 E-mail: sales@cutterbest.com

 Conclusion

 An endmill tool is one of the most important cutting tools in CNC milling.
-The right tool can improve machining efficiency, état de surface, durée de vie de l'outil, and production stability.
+Choosing the right tool can improve machining efficiency, état de surface, durée de vie de l'outil, and production stability.

-When choosing an endmill tool, do not only check the diameter.
-Plutôt, review the material, nombre de flûtes, revêtement, cutting geometry, CNC operation, and required finish.
-Pour l'aluminium, chip evacuation is important.
-Pour l'acier et l'acier inoxydable, rigidité, revêtement, and wear resistance are more important.
-For mold machining and 3D contouring, ball nose or corner radius end mills may be better choices.
+When selecting an endmill tool, do not only check the diameter.
+Plutôt, review the workpiece material, nombre de flûtes, revêtement, cutting geometry, CNC operation, and required finish.
+Aluminum machining needs good chip evacuation, while steel and stainless steel require better rigidity, coating performance, and wear resistance.
+In mold machining and 3D contouring, ball nose or corner radius end mills may provide better results.

-If you need help choosing a standard or custom endmill tool, contact us for a recommendation based on your material, dessin, and machining conditions.
+If you need help choosing a standard or custom endmill tool, send us your workpiece material, dessin, taille de l'outil, and machining conditions.
+Our team can recommend a suitable carbide end mill for your CNC milling application.

 Précédent: